drskennedy/gemma_rag/README.md

 gemma_2b_en;Q9;0.52909;37.12;2.11;387.30
 gemma_2b_en;Q10;0.68425;37.40;2.14;390.43
 ```
-The results of the model evaluation as compared to TinyLlama in terms of cosine similarity of the responses is captured in the following Treemap chart:
+The results of the model evaluation as compared to TinyLlama in terms of cosine similarity of the responses captured in the following Treemap chart:
 <br><br>
 ![Cosine Similarity Treemap](/assets/gemma_cosine.png)
 ___